OctavianParalescu/aws-ec2-ebs-automatic-snapshot-bash/README.md

 sudo mv ebs-snapshot.sh /opt/aws/
 ```

 You should then setup a cron job in order to schedule a nightly backup.
-Example crontab job:
+Please keep in mind you should use your
+user's home folder to define the path to the aws configuration file.
+Example crontab job using the home folder of the user "ubuntu":
 ```
-0 4 * * * AWS_CONFIG_FILE="/root/.aws/config" /opt/aws/ebs-snapshot.sh >/dev/null 2>&1
+0 4 * * * AWS_CONFIG_FILE="/home/ubuntu/.aws" /opt/aws/ebs-snapshot.sh >/dev/null 2>&1
 ```
 You should edit the crontab file of the sudo user (run "sudo crontab -e").